vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/Solutions/README.md

 19. Is there any possible to add multiple background images?

-    *
+    * Yes, it is possible in CSS3.
+    * These are layered atop one another with the first background you provide on top and the last background listed in the back.
+    * Only the last background can include a background color.

-9. Which proprety is used to controll the scrolling of an image in the background?
+20. Which proprety is used to controll the scrolling of an image in the background?

+    * The ``background-attachement`` property is used to control the scrolling of an image in the background.

-10. Explain de difference between ``visibility: hidden`` and ``display: none``?
+21. Explain de difference between ``visibility: hidden`` and ``display: none``?

+    * ``visibility: hidden`` simply hides the element, while it will still take up space and affect the layout of the document.
+    * ``display: none`` also hides the element, but will not take up space and the page will appear as if the element is not present

 11. How can you apply a CSS rule to all elements?

 12. How can you center a ``div`` element in a page?